microsoft/FluidFramework/packages/framework/aqueduct/README.md

 }
 ```

-### Data Object Factory Development
+### DataObjectFactory Development

-The Data Object Factory is used to create a Fluid Object and to initialize a Data Object within the context of a Container.
-The Factory can live alongside a Data Object or within a different package.
-The Data Object Factory defines the Distributed Data Structures used within the Data Object as well as any Fluid Objects it depends on.
+The DataObjectFactory is used to create a Fluid object and to initialize a data object within the context of a Container.
+The factory can live alongside a data object or within a different package.
+The DataObjectFactory defines the Distributed Data Structures used within the data object as well as any Fluid objects it depends on.

-The Aqueduct offers a factory for each of the Data Objects provided.
+The Aqueduct offers a factory for each of the data objects provided.

 > [`DataObjectFactory`](./src/data-object-factories/dataObjectFactory.ts)

 >[`PureDataObjectFactory`](./src/data-object-factories/pureDataObjectFactory.ts)

-#### Data Object Factory Example
+#### DataObjectFactory Example

-In the below example we build a Data Object Factory for the [`Clicker`](####Data-Object-Example) example above.
+In the below example we build a DataObjectFactory for the [`Clicker`](####Data-Object-Example) example above.
 In the above example we use `this.root` to store our `"clicks"`.
 The `DataObject` comes with the `SharedDirectory` already initialized so we do not need to add additional Distributed Data Structures.

 ```typescript
 export const ClickerInstantiationFactory = new DataObjectFactory(